8v8 Soccer Tactics: From U10 to U13

 Disadvantage

-- Dependence on midfielders: The two midfielders must be very enduring and versatile to support both defense and attack.
+• Dependence on midfielders: The two midfielders must have a high work rate and be versatile to support both defense and attack.

 The 2-4-1